 SCIENTIFIC REVOLUTION

 As is discussed at length in other essays on this website, the fundamental preconception of the current aging paradigm – that biological aging is a genetically inherited trait – precludes scientists from making any headway in the battle against age-associated degenerative diseases.
 To effectively counteract a disorder, one must attack the root cause of the disorder.
 The root cause of age-associated degenerative diseases is decades of accumulation of intrinsic damage.
 Under the current aging paradigm, that accumulation of intrinsic damage is the result of a completely natural, genetically inherited aging process.
-That means that, until scientists can discover how to alter the human genome to prevent biological aging,i all that medical interventions can hope to accomplish is to ameliorate the symptoms of the disorders.
+That means that, until scientists can discover how to alter the human genome to prevent biological aging, all that medical interventions can hope to accomplish is to ameliorate the symptoms of the disorders, and extend the lives of terminally ill patients.

 The Maintenance System and Evolution